 The Public Baths were designed in 1881 and opened in 1887 By Josiah Thomas.
 The building hosted a covered pool with a semi-circular steel truss roof carried on steel corbels of Northern Renaissance Revival style, as well as Warm Baths.
 The architecture is stunning.

 The Public Baths were converted into a Dance Centre c1980 with a fantastic and nationally revered rosewood sprung floor covering the still existing swimming pool.
-Bristol Dance Centre was founded in 1976 and is the longest serving dance dedicated organisation in the UK.
+Bristol Dance Centre was founded in 1976.
 Bristol City Council, who own the building, did not renew the Dance Centre lease and they left the building in 2016.

 To find out more about the Heritage and History of the building see History of Jacobs Wells Bath Complex.

-Expressions of Interest are being invited by Bristol City Council for a Community Asset Transfer.
+Expressions of Interest were invited by Bristol City Council for a Community Asset Transfer.

 A Friends of Jacobs Wells Baths working group of experience and interested parties was set up by Jacobs Wells Community Hub and chaired by a local councillor.